Siege of Taiz: 2015

 By 5 August 2015, pro-Hadi forces at Ta'izz had received reinforcements from the south, allowing them to capture 75% of Ta'izz.

 On 16 August 2015, only days after a large-scale pro-Hadi offensive in southern Yemen, pro-Hadi forces, backed by Saudi airstrikes, recaptured most of the city of Ta'izz.
-However, Houthis managed to reverse loyalist gains, capturing a number of strategic positions of Al-Salih Gardens, along with areas of the Al-Dabab Mountain region after weeks of losses, while Hadi loyalists attributed the retreat due to lack of military equipment, compared to Houthi forces in the area who enjoyed an advantage in terms of supplies.
+However, Houthis managed to reverse loyalist gains, capturing a number of strategic positions of Al-Salih Gardens, along with areas of the Al-Dabab Mountain region after weeks of losses, while Hadi loyalists attributed the retreat to lack of military equipment, compared to Houthi forces in the area who enjoyed an advantage in terms of supplies.

-14 civilians were killed and 70 wounded on 22 October due to shelling by Houthis and pro-government forces.
+Fourteen civilians were killed and 70 wounded on 22 October due to shelling by Houthis and pro-government forces.

 Saudi Arabian Colonel Abdullah al-Sahian and Emirati Colonel Mohammed Ali al-Kitbi, who were operating in the Taiz area, were killed in a rocket strike by Houthi militiamen on 14 December 2015.
 They were some of the senior-most officers of the Saudi-led coalition killed in the war.